jovanovskajovana/sass-grunt-build-template/README.md

 npm install grunt --save-dev
 ```

-> Navigate to the project directory and add grunt to the devDependitions list.
+> Navigate to the project directory and add Grunt to the devDependencies list.

 #### Setup the Gruntfile.js